 When are periods of High and Low Demand?

 To assist visitors with visualizing the periods of high and low demand in Hawaii, we've created the following 2019 Hawaii Demand Forecast.
-This is an approximate overview of when we expect Hawaii to see increased travel in 2019, based on travel trends in Hawaii over the last four years, and in consideration of recent-events within Hawaii.
+This chart is an approximate overview of when we expect Hawaii to see increased visitation on-island, based on travel trends in Hawaii over the last four years, and in consideration of recent-events within Hawaii.
 You can also now take a look at our 2020 Hawaii Demand Forecast as well.

 Airline Costs & Flight Rates for 2019 & 2020

-There's good news emerging for visitors looking to travel by air in 2019.
-Due to increased competition amongst air carriers and new direct flights into Hawaii (i.e.; Southwest Airlines) - 2019 is shaping up to be one of the most affordable years to fly to Hawaii in recent memory.
-Visitors should definitely take advantage of the low fares and, as always, definitely consider visiting multiple islands if time permits while on your trip.
+Good news emerged in early 2019 for visitors looking to travel by air.
+Due to increased competition amongst air carriers and new direct flights into Hawaii (i.e., Southwest Airlines) - 2019, 2020 and beyond are shaping up to be some of the most affordable years to fly to Hawaii in recent memory.
+Visitors should take advantage of the low fares and, as always, definitely consider visiting multiple islands if time permits while on your trip.

 What to Expect - Rain & Temperatures

 Hawaii weather can often be about as sporadic as it gets, and as such, forecasting the weather on Hawaii can be both daunting and confusing to first-time visitors.
-The tropical climate makes you quickly realize, 'this isn't the mainland,' and the climate takes some getting used to.
+The tropical climate makes you quickly realize, 'this isn't the mainland,' and the environment takes some getting used to.
 We encourage all visitors to check out our Hawaii Weather page, but here are a few quick pointers on Hawaii's weather to summarize:

-- Read up on the forecasts at the University of Hawaii Weather before you visit and during your stay, as they have the best and most accurate forecast in the islands.
+- Read up on the forecasts at the University of Hawaii Weather before you visit and during your stay, as they have the best and most accurate estimates on the islands.

 - Don't listen to the Weather Channel or watch the NOAA forecast graphs, of course, they'll predict rain - it technically rains almost every day in Hawaii... for about 10 minutes at a time.